gulpsome/beverage/README.md

 // use gulp as you would otherise
 ```

-Or, even simpler, if beverage fulfils all your gulp task needs, you could load options from a `.beverage` file with just the following line in `gulpfile.js` to set gulp up:
+Or, even simpler, if beverage fulfills all your gulp task needs, you could load options from a `.beverage` file with just the following line in `gulpfile.js` to set gulp up:

 ```javascript
 require(‘beverage’)(require(‘gulp’))